prebid/Prebid.js/README.md

 ```

 To run these tests, the following items are required:
-- setup an alias of localhost in your `hosts` file; eg `127.0.0.1  test.localhost`.
-Use this alias in the command-line argument.
+- setup an alias of localhost in your `hosts` file (eg `127.0.0.1  test.localhost`); note - you can use any alias.
+Use this alias in the command-line argument above.
 - access to [BrowserStack](https://www.browserstack.com/) account.
 Assign the following variables in your bash_profile:
 ```bash
 export BROWSERSTACK_USERNAME='YourUserNameHere'